Stax Records: 1972–1975: decline and bankruptcy

 The last big chart hit for Stax was "Woman to Woman" in 1974 from Shirley Brown, which appeared on subsidiary label, Truth, handled by independent distributors.
 The single's success helped delay the inevitable demise of the company for several months.
 By 1975, all of the secondary Stax labels had folded, with only the main Stax label and Truth remaining.
 Stax had signed artists like Joyce Cobb bringing her over from their Truth country music label that year, but were never able to produce recordings with her and other new talent.
 Truth was able to release a couple of other singles and an album by Shirley Brown.

 Al Bell attempted to stave off bankruptcy with bank loans from Memphis' Union Planters Bank.
 Jim Stewart, unwilling to see the company die, returned to active participation in Stax and mortgaged his Memphis mansion to provide the label with short-term working capital.
 However, the Union Planters bank officers soon got cold feet, and foreclosed on the loans, costing Stewart his home and fortune.
 In the 2014 documentary Take Me To The River, Bell states unequivocally that the city's white power structure loathed the presence of such a successful black-owned company and was determined to destroy it by any means necessary, using the bank loans as an excuse.

-Stax/Volt Records was forced into involuntary Chapter 11 bankruptcy on December 19, 1975 and was closed by order of federal bankruptcy judge William B. Leffler on January 12, 1976.
+Stax/Volt Records was forced into involuntary bankruptcy on December 19, 1975 and was closed by order of federal bankruptcy judge William B. Leffler on January 12, 1976.
 Three days before the bankruptcy proceedings, Union Planters intended to produce a memorial record album for Martin Luther King Jr. in which the proceeds would go toward allowing Stax to continue operation.

 1976–1977: Stax in limbo

 Al Bell was arrested and indicted for bank fraud during the Stax bankruptcy proceedings, but was acquitted of those charges in August 1976.
 In early 1977, Union Planters sold Stax, its master tapes, and its publishing arms for about four million dollars to a holding corporation.
 This corporation then sold the Stax-owned master recordings, as well as the name "Stax Records", to Fantasy Records later that same year.

 Effectively, that meant that Fantasy owned and controlled all Stax material recorded after May 1968 and the handful of pre-May 1968 Stax singles and albums Atlantic initially declined to distribute nationally in the 1960s (none of which were hits).
 Fantasy also gained control and ownership of all unreleased tracks and alternate takes of Stax recordings, including those recorded before May 1968, and gained the right to issue new recordings under the Stax Records banner.

 Stax's one-time McLemore Ave. headquarters were not sold until 1981, when Union Planters deeded it to the Southside Church of God in Christ for ten dollars.

-Almo/Irving Music (the music publishing partner of A&M Records acquired East Memphis Music, Stax's publishing arm, in 1981.
+Almo/Irving Music, the music publishing partner of A&M Records, acquired East Memphis Music, Stax's publishing arm, in 1981.